-- s45.
+PHYS s45.
 Seminar in Theoretical Physics.
 An intensive investigation into a contemporary field of physics.
 Special topics vary from year to year.
 Areas of investigation have included general relativity, relativistic quantum mechanics, the quantum theory of scattering, quantum optics, and variational methods and principles.
-M. Semon. - s50.
+Offered with varying frequency.
+M. Semon.

+PHYS s50.
 Independent Study.
 Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
-Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair is required.
+Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study during a Short Term.
+Normally offered every year.
 Staff.